Discovering new robust local search algorithms with neuro-evolution: General framework

 \item The second observation function describes the state with a matrix with $N$ rows and $d=2$ columns.
 It gives the information of the value of the fitness function for the current solution as well as the value of the fitness function for each possible solution in $\mathcal{N}(x)$.

+Let us note that the same value $f_{{\rm obj}}(x)$ is duplicated in each line of $o^2(x)$ since the NN (see Section \ref{sec:NeuroLS}) is applied to each line $o(x)_i$.

-\item The third observation function $o_3 : \mathcal{S} \rightarrow \mathbb{R}^{N} $ is based on a ranking of the solutions associated with positive, negative of null variations of the fitness function for each possible flip of the values of $x$.
+\item The third observation function $o^3 : \mathcal{S} \rightarrow \mathbb{R}^{{N}\times{d}} $, with $d=1$ is based on a ranking of the solutions associated with positive, negative or null variations of the fitness function for each possible flip of the values of $x$.
 We define $N^+(x)$ and $N^-(x)$ the numbers of solutions in $\mathcal{N}(x)$ with respectively strictly greater and lower fitness than $x$.